emacs-berlin/emacs-berlin.org/index.md

 <section id="below-fold"><div class="row"><div class="medium-8 columns">

-# September 25th, 2024 Meetup
+# October 30th, 2024 Meetup

-Our next meetup is going to be on Wednesday, September 25th.
+Our next meetup is going to be on Wednesday, October 30th.
 In-person at c-base and remote on Jitsi.

-We'll try some collaborative elisp hacking this time, see the mailing list for details.

 ### Location